lobsteropteryx/blog/content/post/python-project.md

 # Setting up a Python Project

-One thing I've seen a lot of GIS developers struggle with is creating a good project structure when building Python applications; often there's a transition from one enormous file with a single method to a "real" software project--modular design, well defined dependencies, etc.
+One thing I've seen a lot of GIS developers struggle with is creating a good project structure when building Python applications; often there's a transition from one enormous file with a single method to a "real" software project, with modular design, well defined dependencies, and the necessary tooling.

-Before diving into the details, there are several "big picture" goals that drive the technical choices and tools we use; in general, we'd like our projects to be **easy to develop against**, and **easy to consume**.
+There are several "big picture" goals that drive the technical choices and tools we use; in general, we'd like our projects to be **easy to develop against**, and **easy to consume**.

 **Easy to develop against** means that our projects should have:

 * a consistent structure
 * an easy way to stand up a development environment from scratch
-* a consistent set of tooling and workflow
 * an easy way to manage dependencies
 * a quick way to give feedback to the developer.
 This means tests!

 **Easy to consume** means that we want:

 * a very low barrier to entry, ideally just `pip install`
-* good documentation, **with examples!**
 * a consistent experience across environments
 * intuitive naming and patterns that follow [conventions](https://www.python.org/dev/peps/pep-0008/)

+To achieve these goals, we can rely on some stock tools and conventions; [Pip](https://pip.pypa.io/en/stable/), [Virtualenv](http://python-guide-pt-br.readthedocs.io/en/latest/dev/virtualenvs/) and [Pytest] help with development, and a standard [Setup] file and structure make it easy for our users to consume the tools that we build.

-Javascript developers who use [npm](https://www.npmjs.com/) will be familiar with most of these ideas, but maybe not the tools.
-So in not particular order, here are a few suggestions that even the smallest python projects can benefit from.
+Many developers may be familiar with these ideas, but maybe not the tools; python is often somewhat of a second-class citizen in the GIS world, and we get away with things that we would never even consider doing in a .NET or javascript project.
+These are tools and techniques that even the smallest python projects can benefit from; outside of the GIS world, they would be considered standard for almost every python application.

 ## Pip

 If you aren't using a package manager to bring in your dependencies, you're making your life harder.
 Modern python versions include [pip](https://pip.pypa.io/en/stable/) by default; if you're using a python version older than 2.7.9 (that's ArcMap 10.3 and older), you'll need to [install it](https://pip.pypa.io/en/stable/installing/#installing-with-get-pip-py).

-With pip, you (and your users!) can bring in third-party libraries automatically, without having to rely on them already having been installed.
+With pip, you can bring in third-party libraries automatically, without having to rely on them already having been installed.
 Rather than reading through documentation (or the source code!) and manually hunting down `requests`, `beautiful_soup`, etc.

-## Virtual Environment
+## Virtualenv

-GIS machines get clogged up over time, even when
+GIS machines tend to get clogged up over time; a small number of staff responsible for a large number of projects is the norm, and those project tend to live a long time, requiring periodic maintenance.
+Rather than installing all the dependencies of all our projects into the global `site_packages` directory, we can use [virtual environments](/post/arcpy-virtualenv) to keep a separate set of dependencies and library versions for each project we work on.

 ## Gitignore